What counts?

 UPON GRADUATION

-Beginning with the 2019 graduating class, a Conway County graduate who has met the School Counts criteria will receive a high school diploma AND be eligible for tuition assistance up to $1,500, including a $250 tuition waiver for students enrolled in a general education or a technical program at the UACCM, renewable for up to 4 semesters.
+Conway County graduates who meet the School Counts criteria and obtain a high school diploma may receive tuition assistance up to $1,500 depending on their specific eligibility.
+This includes a $250 tuition waiver from UACCM for students enrolled in general education or technical programs at the college.
+The award is renewable for up to three additional semesters depending on students’ continued eligibility.